Robert Meyer Burnett

 Robert Meyer Burnett (born May 15, 1967) is an American filmmaker, DVD producer, online film pundit and YouTuber.
 Burnett directed Free Enterprise and the short film The Sacred Fire.
 He has also edited over ten feature films, and worked as a Star Trek consultant for Viacom Interactive and Paramount Parks' Star Trek: The Experience located at the Las Vegas Hilton.

 Burnett has twice been a guest of honor at the science, science fiction, and fantasy convention, CONvergence.

+Early life

+Burnett had a Jewish upbringing, and went to film school at the USC.

 Career

 Burnett has worked in Hollywood since the summer of 1989, working his way up in the industry, producing diverse content, including online classes, physical media special features, television and motion pictures.